sourav-bk/Golang/Goroutines&Channel.md

 ## ***Channel*** :

-***Channel*** in Go is a communication mechanism used by goroutines.
+***Channel*** in Go, is a communication mechanism used by goroutines.
 It allows safe data sharing between goroutines without explicit locks.

 Think of it as a pipe., through which goroutines send/receive values.